rolyantrauts/bcresnet/datasets/Room_Impulse_Response_(RIR)_Generator.md

 print("Done!")
 ```
-🚀 Usage with AudiomentationsOnce you have generated the folder of RIRs (e.g., domestic_rirs_dataset), you can integrate them into your training pipeline using audiomentations.Pythonfrom audiomentations import ApplyImpulseResponse, Compose
+🚀 Usage with AudiomentationsOnce you have generated the folder of RIRs (e.g., domestic_rirs_dataset), you can integrate them into your training pipeline using audiomentations.

 ```
+from audiomentations import ApplyImpulseResponse, Compose

 augment = Compose([
     ApplyImpulseResponse(
         ir_path="domestic_rirs_dataset", # Path to the folder created above